An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Scintillation light yield

 The integral value of an individual waveform is proportional to the charge collected by the PMT, and therefore its distribution reflects the light yield of the liquid scintillator.
 Figure \ref{fig:fitting} shows the waveform integral distributions for a tellurium-loaded scintillator sample and a reference scintillator.
 By inferring and comparing the endpoint values of these distributions, the relative light yield can be determined.

+The FADC waveform length was 1029~ns with the trigger positioned at 30\% of the record window.
+The average of the first 150~ns was taken as the baseline.
+After baseline subtraction, the waveform was integrated from 50~ns before the trigger to 250~ns after the trigger, which was chosen to fully cover the scintillation pulse while leaving pre-trigger margin.
+The resulting waveform integrals are proportional to the charge collected by the PMT up to a constant resistance factor.
+Each $\upbeta$ event yields one waveform integral; these values together form the distribution used for the light-yield analysis.

+The relative light yield was obtained by comparing the waveform-integral distribution of each sample with that of a reference LAB scintillator consisting of LAB with \qty{2}{g/L} PPO.
+Assuming that the $\upbeta$ source deposits the same energy spectrum in all liquids and that the optical geometry and PMT gain remain unchanged, the two distributions are related by

+where $f(X)$ is the LAB distribution and $1/k$ gives the relative light yield.
+To determine $k$, the LAB waveform integrals were scaled by trial factors $k$ and rebinned to match the Te-loaded sample.
+The chi–squared statistic

+was then calculated after events with integrals below \qty{500}{mV\cdot ns} were removed to suppress low-end noise.
+Here $n_i$ and $m_i$ are the $i$-th bin counts of the Te-loaded and scaled LAB histograms, and $N$ and $M$ are their totals.
+The best-fit value of $k$ is obtained by minimizing $\chi^{2}$, and its $1\sigma$ statistical uncertainty, derived from the standard $\Delta\chi^{2}=1$ criterion, is generally less than 1\%.
+Systematic uncertainties arise mainly from solution preparation and contributes about 4.5\%.
+Additional contributions come from refractive-index–related geometry effects; these amount to about 2.0\% and were estimated with a Monte-Carlo ray-tracing simulation.
+A further source is possible PMT gain drift, which contributes about 0.3\% as determined from single-photon checks.
+Combining the statistical and systematic components gives an overall uncertainty in relative light-yield of about 5\%.
+The formulations and measurement results for all samples are summarized in Table \ref{tab:points}.

-The effect of water content on the light yield of dioxane-based scintillators was systematically investigated.
-The results are shown in Figure \ref{fig:water_dioxane}.
-It was found that water has a significant quenching effect: in the absence of naphthalene, the addition of 10\% water reduced the light yield to approximately 50\% of that of pure dioxane.
-The inclusion of naphthalene markedly enhanced the light yield and simultaneously mitigated the quenching effect of water.
-For example, with 5\% naphthalene, the addition of 10\% water resulted in only a 20\% reduction in light yield compared to the water-free sample.
-However, the solubility limit of naphthalene decreases with increasing water content, thus imposing a constraint on the maximum achievable naphthalene concentration.
-These results indicate that to obtain high light yield, the water content should be minimized while maximizing the naphthalene concentration within solubility limits.
+The effect of water content on the light yield of dioxane based scintillators containing \qty{5}{g/L} PPO was systematically investigated as shown in Figure \ref{fig:water_dioxane} (corresponds to Table \ref{tab:points} \#1--\#13).
+Water showed a significant quenching effect.
+Without naphthalene the addition of 10\% water lowered the relative light yield by about 47\% from 0.555 to 0.293.
+Adding naphthalene markedly enhanced the light yield and at the same time mitigated this quenching.
+With 5\% naphthalene the same 10\% water addition reduced the yield by about 27\% from 0.913 to 0.667.
+With 10\% naphthalene the 10\% water addition reduced the yield by about 23\% from 1.003 to 0.770.
+The solubility limit of naphthalene decreases as the water content increases and this limits the maximum achievable naphthalene concentration.
+To achieve high light yield the water content should therefore be kept as low as practicable and the naphthalene concentration increased to the solubility limit.